 What Is the Federal Solar Tax Credit?

 The solar tax credit goes by many different names.
-You might hear it referred to as the Investment Tax Credit (ITC) or the Residential Clean Energy Credit.
+You may hear it referred to as the Investment Tax Credit (ITC) or the Residential Clean Energy Credit.
 But no matter what you call it, it’s the best solar incentive available in 2025.

-Who Can Claim the Residential Solar Tax Credit?
+Who Can Claim the Solar Tax Credit?

 The solar tax credit is available to almost any US taxpayer who installs grid-tied or off-grid solar panels on their home.
 It’s available for solar installations on existing homes, new construction, primary residences, and secondary residences/vacation homes.